A Guide to Your Child's Learning at SUMC Preschool

 At SUMC Preschool, we begin preparing your child for Kindergarten and beyond from the first day they arrive at our doors.
 Regardless of the age of your child when they begin preschool here with us, we provide them with an education that prepares them not only for Kindergarten, but for all the wonderful experiences that their life holds well beyond their early childhood years.
 Our comprehensive and well-rounded curriculum is designed so that it is consistent and progresses across all the preschool years with us.
 This progression ultimately results in a strong learning foundation, both academically and socially, so that your child is well-prepared for their next steps.

 At SUMC Preschool, we provide your child with the opportunity to learn in an environment that is hands-on, joyful, experiential, and authentic.
-We teach children in an engaging way.
-This is the nature of play-based learning, and it is the natural way that children learn.
-Of course, this approach is in no way exclusive of academics.
-Much to the contrary, academics are the subject matter that is taught through play and other authentic learning experiences.
+Our purposeful play-based instruction enhances the natural way that children learn and offers meaningful learning experiences.

 A Parent's Role

-As parents, the most important thing you can do to support your young child’s learning is to spend quality time with them.
+As parents, the most important thing you can do to support your young child's learning is to spend quality time with them.
 Read, read, and then read some more.
-Provide your child with accessible reading and writing materials and give them meaningful reasons to read and write.
+Provide your child with accessible reading and writing materials, and give them meaningful reasons to read, write and draw.
 Make learning and discovery fun.
-Spend quality time talking and having fun with your child.
-Encourage curiosity and “safe” risk-taking.
+Spend time talking, reading, creating, exploring, imagining and having fun with your child.
+Encourage curiosity and "safe" risk-taking.
 Delight in your child, celebrate the amazing and unique person they are, and embrace the understanding that play is truly the work of childhood.

 SUMC Preschool Standards

 As an SUMC Preschool family, you can be assured that the highest educational standards for your young child are in place.
 We are certified and registered with the New York State Department of Education.
 Our teachers are experienced and knowledgeable in early childhood education and childhood development.
-We are knowledgeable of and adhere to the standards of learning for the Shenendehowa Central School District, New York State Prekindergarten Foundation for the Common Core, The National Association for the Education of Young Children (NAEYC), and the International Reading Association (IRA).
+We follow and meet the Pre-K standards of learning for the Shenendehowa Central School District, New York State Prekindergarten Foundation for the Common Core, The National Association for the Education of Young Children (NAEYC), and the International Reading Association (IRA).